 For example, in a study in the journal Addiction, therapy reduced violence from 43 percent pre-treatment to 17 percent post-treatment.
 After therapy, when violence levels are reduced, yet another trigger to use is removed.

-Holistic therapies can help you learn more about your emotions, your addiction and your inner strength.
-If you’d like to know more about holistic drug rehabilitation, and how it differs from standard addiction treatment programs, please contact us at Michael’s House.
+Holistic therapies can help you learn more about your emotions, your addiction, and your inner strength.
+If you'd like to know more about holistic drug rehabilitation, and how it differs from standard addiction treatment programs, please contact us at Michael's House at 760.548.4032.